bramwelt/CS46X/protocol.md

 1. User uploads the identity assertion and user certificate to the DP.

 ## Use case 2:
-User wants to find the public key of a given e-mail address.
+User wants to find the Privly public key of a given e-mail address.
 In this use case, the browser extension is functioning as the "RP" actor.

 1. User queries the DP for a specific e-mail address.
 1. Directory provider returns the user certificate and identity assertion.